 MUP will come into force from 4th January 2022.
 This is despite the bill being passed by the Oireachtas all the way back in 2018.

 The bill in question had been before the Dáil since 2015.

 What will it cost?

-There has been some confusion in recent days as to how much the introduction of Minimum Unit Pricing will cost consumers.
+There has been some confusion as to how much the introduction of Minimum Unit Pricing will cost consumers.